Crossing Bhutan – from west to the wild east

 The tour schedule will be adapted to the festivals.

-Day 1: Arrival in Kathmandu – Introduction to the trip and welcome dinner
+Day 1: Arrival in Kathmandu – introduction to the trip and welcome dinner

 Day 2: Sightseeing in Kathmandu

-The flight to Paro is one of the most spectacular mountain flights in the world and offers panoramic views of some of the highest mountains on earth.
+Flying to Paro is one of the most spectacular mountain flights in the world, offering panoramic views of some of the highest mountains on earth.
 After landing and completing the visa formalities, there is a 20-minute drive to Paro (2,200m) and check-in at the hotel.
-From here we walk to Paro Dzong while we also cross a cantilever bridge.
-Then we visit the Kyichu Temple, which was probably built in the 7th century, and go back to our hotel.
+From here we walk to Paro Dzong and also cross a cantilever bridge.
+We then visit the Kyichu Temple, which was probably built in the 7th century, and go back to our hotel.
 Free time in the evening.
-Overnight at Hotel Paro, (B|L|D).
+Overnight stay at Hotel Tashi Namgay or similar category, (B|L|D).

 Day 4: Day hike to Tiger’s Nest